duckduckgo/duckduckgo-documentation/duckduckhack/styleguides/code_styleguide.md

 - **Indent with 4 spaces** (soft tabs)

     All DuckDuckHack code should be indented with four spaces.
 Be sure to configure your text editor to insert four spaces when you press the tab button - this is referred to as a "soft-tab".
 If you are correcting the indentation of a file, please submit that change in a seperate pull request.
-Mixing code changes with indentation fixes makes for git diffs that are difficult to read.
+It is important that code reviewers are able to easily differentiate between functional and stylistic changes.

 - **Document your code**

-    Well documented code helps others understand what you've written.
+    Well-documented code helps others understand what you've written.
 It's likely that somone else will read your code and might even need to change it at some point in the future.
-Help make everyone's lives a little easier by explaining the non-obvious.
+Comments should primarily document the intent of the code.
+Reviewers are much more effective when they know exactly what you were trying to do.
+Meaningful variable names also help to document your intent.

 - **Writing meaningful commits**

     Commit messages should be concise and informative.
-If the specific commit fixes a bug on GitHub, note that by saying `fixes #123`, where `123` is the issue number (this automatically closes the issue when your pull request is merged).
+If the specific commit fixes a bug on GitHub, note that by saying `fixes #123`, where `123` is the issue number.
+Doing this will automatically close the specified issue when your pull request is merged.

-    If your pull request modifies more than one Instant Answer, please preface your commit messages with the name of the modified IA:
+    Usually pull requests only deal with a single instant answer.
+If however your pull request modifies more than one Instant Answer, please preface your commit messages with the name of the IA modified by your commit:

+    For example, if your pull request updates the Movies, InTheaters and Kwixer IA's:

-    `Movies: updated title font color to match mockup`.
+    - Commit 1: `Movies: updated title font color to match mockup`.
+    - Commit 2: `InTheaters: updated title text, typo fix`.
+    - Commit 2: `Movies, InTheaters, Kwixer: change title to h5 tag`.

 ## Javascript

-**We generally adhere to Crockford's Code Conventions** (http://javascript.crockford.com/code.html).
+**We generally adhere to [Crockford's Code Conventions](http://javascript.crockford.com/code.html)**.
 Most importantly:

 - Use semicolons;